Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Conclusion

 \section{Conclusion}

-We proposed two privacy-preserving push-sum algorithms over unbalanced digraphs, and theoretically analyzed the linear convergence rate of them and proved that they can guarantee the privacy of agents against both honest-but-curious and eavesdropping attacks.
+We proposed a dynamics-based privacy-preserving push-sum algorithm over unbalanced digraphs.
+We theoretically analyzed its linear convergence rate and proved it can guarantee the privacy of agents against both honest-but-curious and eavesdropping attacks.
 Finally, numerical experiments further confirmed the soundness of our work.
-Future work will consider a method that can eliminate $K$ and still protect privacy.
+Future research will consider efforts to prevent eavesdropping attacks under a weaker assumption, as well as consider efforts to protect privacy even after $K$ is removed.